LibrariesHacked/librarieshacked-web-content/tutorials/httpsgrading.md

 - 15th November 2016.
 Darlington apply SSL certificate to their Arena site.
 - 31st December 2016.
 Cumbria have implemented encryption although there is mixed HTTP/HTTPS content.
 North Lincolnshire, and Lincolnshire have also upgraded to include encryption.
 - 15th July 2017.
 All of Capita hosted sites have been fixed to make them enforce HTTPS.
 Contacted Capita a couple of times regarding this.
+- 1st September 2017.
+Hillingdon, East Ayrshire, Hounslow, Knowsley, Northumberland, Reading, Vale of Glamorgan, and West Lothian have implemented HTTPS, either on existing or new systems.

 #### What to do?